LGBTQ Milestones: “The Gaying of America” and Gender Equality in the USA

 2021, WWE’s star Tyler Reks becomes transgender

-Her daughter was worried that people might make fun of her once her dad comes out gay and transgender, but Tuft assured her of her love.
+Her daughter was worried that people might make fun of her once her dad came out gay and transgender, but Tuft assured her of her love.
 Gabbi and her wife Priscilla are still together, although their sex life has changed.

 2021, SIECUS standards for young students